awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.managing.elb.md

  Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application\.
 You can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration with the **Load Balancer** tab inside your application environment tab in AWS Toolkit for Visual Studio\.

-![\[Elastic Beanstalk Elastic Load Balancing Configuration Panel\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-loadbalancer.png)
+![\[Elastic Beanstalk Elastic Load Balancing configuration panel\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-loadbalancer.png)

  The following sections describe the Elastic Load Balancing parameters you can configure for your application\.